 Private water supplies

-A private water supply could serve just one property or it could be a large supply with a network of pipes supplying water to many properties.
-The water may come from a spring, well, borehole, pond, river or stream.
+A PWS could serve just one property or it could be a large supply with a network of pipes supplying water to many properties.
+The water may come from a spring, well, borehole, pond, river, stream or rainwater harvesting.

 Good quality water is very important to everyday life.
 Every house must have a good supply of clean, fresh water for it to be fit for occupation.